-When setting up your system for coexistence, you need to be aware of the points in the following table
+When setting up your system for coexistence, you need to be aware of the points in the following table:

-Table 2.
-WebSphere Application Server for z/OS Version 5.1.x, Version 6.x, and Version 7.0 multiversion coexistence scenarios
+Table 66.
+WebSphere Application Server for z/OS Version 6.x., 7.x, and Version 8.0 multiversion coexistence scenarios.
+The table lists the coexistence types with comments about limitations and considerations for each type.

 Coexistence Type Comments General Multiple WebSphere Application Server for z/OS cells can coexist in the same sysplex.
-Multiple WebSphere Application Server for z/OS nodes can coexist on the same LPAR.
-WebSphere Application Server for z/OS Version 5.1.x, Version 6.x, and Version 7.0 nodes can all coexist in the same cell.
+Multiple WebSphere Application Serverfor z/OS nodes can coexist on the same LPAR.
+WebSphere Application Server for z/OS Version 6.x and 7.x can coexist in the same cell with Version 8.0 nodes.
 No two cells can have the same cell short name.
 Separate cells need separate configuration file system mount points and Job Control Language (JCL) procedures.
-You need to determine port conflicts that might occur when earlier versions coexist with Version 7.0.
+You need to determine port conflicts that might occur when earlier versions coexist with Version 8.0.
 Read the "Default port assignments" article in the information center for default port information.
-WebSphere Application Server for z/OS Version 5.1.x and Version 6.x Nodes can coexist on the same LPAR in the same cell or in different cells.
-WebSphere Application Server for z/OS Version 5.1.x and Version 7.0 Nodes can coexist on the same LPAR in the same cell or in different cells.
+WebSphere Application Server for z/OS Version 6.x, 7.x, and Version 8.0 Nodes can coexist on the same LPAR in the same cell or in different cells.